R Programming Language

 - When creating objects in R, one must make sure that the name of the object doesn’t start from a number, doesn’t have any symbol (. and _ are acceptable symbols generally used in the object name to denote space) and doesn’t coincide with another pre-existing function or object.

-There are various types of data type in different languages which help in performing functions on the objects.
-In R, we have multiple kinds of data types but the major ones are as follows
+There are various types of data types in different languages which help in performing functions on the objects.
+In R, we have multiple kinds of data types but the major ones are as follows:

 - numeric